 Sub-Programme Purpose Clinical Evaluation To evaluate the safety and efficacy of orthodox medicines.
-Clinical Trials To evaluate clinical trial applications of orthodox medicines, complementary medicines, and medical devices to ensure that trials conducted are scientifically sound, in accordance with the South African Good Clinical Practice guidelines and to ensure the safety and protection of the rights of patients.
+Clinical Trials To evaluate clinical trial applications of orthodox medicines, complementary medicines, and medical devices to ensure that trials conducted are scientifically sound, in accordance with the South African GCP guidelines and to ensure the safety and protection of the rights of patients.
 Pharmaceutical Evaluations To perform pharmaceutical and analytical evaluations of new and registered medicines inclusive of clinical aspects of veterinary medicines and biological.
 Authorisation of the Sale of To conduct an abbreviated evaluation of applications to authorise the sale of unregistered medicines based on quality, safety and efficacy (QSE) Unregistered Medicines standards.
 Vigilance and Post- To establish a regimen of vigilance for the collection and evaluation of information relevant to the benefit-to-risk balance of medicines and medical Marketing Surveillance devices on the South African market, the continuous monitoring of the safety profiles of these products, and taking appropriate action where necessary.
-Complementary and To perform evaluations of new and registered complementary medicines in order to determine their safety, quality and efficacy and to register Alternative Medicines and/or regulate them for use where applicable.
+Complementary and To perform evaluations of new and registered complementary medicines in order to determine their QSE, and to register and/or regulate them for Alternative Medicines use where applicable.
 Veterinary Medicines To evaluate the safety, efficacy and quality of veterinary medicines.